-- (1) The miscreant copartner or representative is working under the supervision or direction of the partner.744 - (2) The partner is directly involved in the specific activity in which the copartner or representative commits the misconduct.745 - (3) The partner has "notice" or "knowledge" of the misconduct at the time of occurrence and fails to take reasonable steps to prevent the misconduct.746
+- (1) The miscreant copartner or representative was working under the supervision or direction of the partner. - (2) The partner was directly involved in the specific activity in which the copartner or representative commits the misconduct. - (3) The partner had "notice" or "knowledge" of the misconduct at the time of occurrence and fails to take reasonable steps to prevent the misconduct.